conzty01/RA_Scheduler/helperFunctions/tests/README.md

-# Application /tests Folder
+# HelperFunctions Module /tests Folder
-This folder contains all of the Python unittests for the components of the RADSA application which reside in the top most directory.
-Such components include:
+This folder contains all of the Python unittests for the components of the RADSA application which reside in the HelperFunctions module.
-  - scheduleServer.py

 The purpose of these unittests are to ensure predictable functionality of the various components of RADSA while development continues.
 These tests will be run on each Github pull request before it is allowed to be merged.